devrandom/btc-papers/lightning-security.md

 If the revocation keys are compromised, and the remote end is malicious, it can exercise the penalty transaction.

+## Channel closing destination (normal close)

+These can be anything, and if a node is compromised channel balance will be lost.
+The channel closing transaction is signed by the funding keys.

-## Delayed channel closing keys
+## Delayed channel closing keys (abrupt close)

 If the delayed channel closing keys are compromised, and the remote end is malicious, an old commitment can be published and the penalty transaction will take all channel funds.

 Mitigation: these keys are not needed during normal channel operation and don't need to be continuously online.

-## Channel closing keys
+## Channel closing keys (abrupt close)

 These keys don't need to be continously online.

 # Discussion

 In the current protocol, the entire channel balance is at risk.
-As more payments move to lightning channels, the liquidity controlled by lightning nodes will be a significant fraction of all Bitcoin.
+As more payments move to lightning channels, the liquidity controlled by lightning nodes will be a significant fraction of all Bitcoin, so this is a significant barrier to adoption.

-Here are some potential ways to secure Lightning balances:
+Here are some potential ways to secure Lightning channel balances:

-* enhance the current protocol to allow for multisig whereever CHECKSIG is used
+* enhance the current protocol to allow for multisig wherever CHECKSIG is used
-* adopt Schnorr signatures to allow for off-chain multisig setup and signing
+* adopt Schnorr signatures to allow for off-chain multisig setup and signing ** TBD need to verify that the key derivation mechanisms doesn't interfere the Schnorr multisig protocol

 Schnorr would be preferred, due to the lower on-chain space utilization and increased utility.
-However, the timeline for Schnorr adoption is unclear.
+However, the timeline for Schnorr adoption in Bitcoin is unclear.

 # References

-Schnorr multisig by sipa - https://github.com/sipa/secp256k1/blob/968e2f415a5e764d159ee03e95815ea11460854e/src/modules/schnorr/schnorr.md
+* Schnorr multisig protoco, by sipa - https://github.com/sipa/secp256k1/blob/968e2f415a5e764d159ee03e95815ea11460854e/src/modules/schnorr/schnorr.md
-BOLT-3 blog post by Rusty - https://medium.com/@rusty_lightning/the-bitcoin-lightning-spec-part-4-8-bitcoin-transaction-and-script-formats-246609394b0a
+* BOLT-3 blog post, by Rusty - https://medium.com/@rusty_lightning/the-bitcoin-lightning-spec-part-4-8-bitcoin-transaction-and-script-formats-246609394b0a